 - Easy Recipe: It's a blender pancake recipe!
 Just one blender to rule them all, and straight into the dishwasher it goes.
 Less mess, more pancakes - your sink will thank you!

-- Healthy Goodness: These pancakes are healthy and tasty, made without flour and packed with rolled oats and bananas, making them super filling.
+- Filling: These pancakes are made without flour and packed with rolled oats and bananas, making them super filling.

 - Kid-Friendly: Even your pickiest pint-sized critics will be too busy munching to complain.
 Bonus: The little ones can help make them without turning the kitchen into a mess.